rfabbri/pd-macambira/externals/iem/dmx512/README.txt

 the next time you load a dmx-driver if you have problems, try plugging your device out and in again

+if you don't care for a clean setup, you could also just grant everyone read/write permissions. this might be a security risk.

 C. compiling the Pd-objects
 ===========================